SR Merchant Navy class: Preservation

 Eleven of the class survived into preservation, thanks largely to the high workload of Woodham Brothers Scrapyard in Barry, Vale of Glamorgan, South Wales, which found it easier and more lucrative to scrap railway wagons, keeping the more technical steam locomotives for a downturn in workload.
-Five of the surviving Merchant Navys have run in preservation: 35005, 35006, 35018, 35027 and 35028.
+Five of the surviving Merchant Navies have run in preservation: 35005, 35006, 35018, 35027 and 35028.
 Three members of the class, 35005, 35018 and 35028, have operated on the mainline in preservation.

-Ten locomotives ended up at Barry Scrapyard.
-One however, 35028 Clan Line, was purchased by the Merchant Navy Locomotive Preservation Society direct from British Railways service in 1967.
+Ten locomotives ended up at the Barry Scrapyard.
+One however, No. 35028 Clan Line, was purchased by the Merchant Navy Locomotive Preservation Society direct from British Railways service in 1967.
 Clan Line has since been regarded as the flagship of the class.
 Five examples have returned to steam, but it is unlikely that many of the remainder will do so, as the class is too large and heavy for use on most of today's heritage railways.

-As the entire fleet was rebuilt from 1956 onwards, no examples exist in their original condition, although a team is attempting to reverse-engineer 35011 General Steam Navigation with its air-smoothed casing and chain-driven valve gear.
+As the entire fleet was rebuilt from 1956 onwards, no examples exist in their original condition, although a team is attempting to reverse-engineer No. 35011 General Steam Navigation with its air-smoothed casing and chain-driven valve gear.
 Other relics of the class have survived in the guise of locomotive nameplates and smokebox number plates, which were taken from their locomotives towards the end of steam on the British Railways Southern Region in the 1960s.
 As a result, many exist in private collections and several have been seen at auctions, selling for several thousands of pounds.